Best of ECT News

 The Free and Open Source movement has achieved successes probably no one dared to dream of when the free software movement began to take shape in the 1980s, noted Max Mehl, program manager of Free Software Foundation Europe.

-“Today, Free Software and Open Source as a synonym are being used in almost every device — from remotes to washing machines, and mobile phones to aircraft and the International Space Station,” he told LinuxInsider.
+“Today, Free Software and Open Source are synonyms that are being used in almost every device — from remotes to washing machines, mobile phones to aircraft, and the International Space Station,” he told LinuxInsider.

 Indisputable Impact